jPleyte/mini-projects/distributed.variant.analysis/README.md

 ## Input File(s)

-Variant calls are specified in the CSV format:
+Variant calls are specified in CSV format, with the following fields:

 ```
 run_id, chromosome, position_start, position_end, reference_base, variant_base, db_snp_id, significance
 ```

 Variants from multiple runs can be placed in a single file or divided into multiple files.

 ## Sample Input